-A card offering a strong signup bonus and high point earnings for a variety of business spending.
+A hotel rewards business card offering a strong signup bonus and high point earnings.

-- Get this card if you stay at Marriott properties often or want to save up for an occasional Marriott stay.
+- Get this card if you often stay at Marriott and SPG® hotels.

 |Product Name||Marriott Rewards® Premier Business credit card|